-Deep Meditation however does not differ much from the average meditation you are accustomed to.
-Actually, the best way to achieve a more blissful form of meditation is to continue using with the same technique you are used to but approaching it with a little variation.
+Deep meditation, however, does not differ much from the average meditation you are accustomed to doing.
+Actually, the best way to achieve a more blissful form of meditation is to continue using the same technique you are used to, but approaching it with a little variation.

 This article will strive to aid you in your pursuit of a deeper form of meditation in 9 easy techniques that you can do from the comfort of your own meditation area!